 Bachelor of Arts in Journalism: Concentration in Photojournalism and Documentary Photography

-The Bachelor of Arts in Journalism: Concentration in Photojournalism and Documentary Photography prepares students for careers as visual journalists specializing in conveying information, ideas and emotion through still photography, video, and other authentic visual forms.
+The Bachelor of Arts in Journalism: Concentration in Photojournalism and Documentary Photography prepares students for careers as visual journalists specializing in conveying information, ideas and emotion through still photography, video, and other visual forms.

-The 45-unit degree includes a 15-unit Skills Core offering instruction in newswriting, reporting, editing, multimedia, a 12-unit Equity Core exploring cultural diversity, ethics, media law, and the social impact of journalism and media, and a 12-unit concentration with courses covering staff photojournalism, editorial photography and business practices, and a documentary capstone.
+The degree includes a Skills Core offering instruction in newswriting, reporting, editing, multimedia, an Equity Core exploring cultural diversity, ethics, media law, and the social impact of journalism and media, and a concentration with courses covering staff photojournalism, editorial photography and business practices and a documentary capstone.
+The student will work on original quick-turnaround daily stories.
 Majors culminate their experience as staff on our student publications, Golden Gate Xpress or Xpress Magazine.
+To ensure a rich, broad, varied educational experience, students must complete a minor to comply with standards established by the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC).
+The Department of Journalism has been accredited by ACEJMC since 1967, marking a longstanding commitment to excellence in journalism education.

 Mission